mintwax/seeds/README.md

 X newest audio should go in to the top left
-X record - display time in 00:00 x record - change record button to Icon.button record - tap once, will record and change to stop button record - long press (>1 s) will display cancel on top cancel - drag finger up, highlight cancel, let go will cancel
+X record - display time in 00:00 x record - change record button to Icon.button x record - tap once, will record and change to stop button record - long press (>1 s) will display cancel on top cancel - drag finger up, highlight cancel, let go will cancel